FREQUENTLY ASKED QUESTIONS

 Am I guaranteed someone on my day, no matter what?

 YES!
 No matter what package you've hired us to provide for you, you are COVERED on your wedding day.
-We have a team of officiants, and our other vendors on the team (our photographer, DJ, and Transportation Services) all have a backup options.
+We have a team of officiants.
 Flat tire, illness, it does not matter.
-Even if we are not able to find an associate of IWD, we work with other services as well.
+We plan your date with backup options included in our scheduling.

 Can I write my own ceremony?